All Episodes

 So what do you do?

-You propose a stimulus bill to put Americans back to work to fix the circumstances that evil rotten George Bush left us all in.
+You propose a stimulus bill to put Americans back to work, to fix the circumstances that evil, rotten George Bush left us all in.

-We're going to rebuild a roads.
+We're going to rebuild the roads.

-We're going to rebuild a schools.
+We're going to rebuild the schools.

-All we need 787 billion dollars.
+All we need is $787 billion.

 That's all we need.